Thailand

 Tourists will inevitably pick up the words for 'hello' and 'thank you' soon enough and the more adventurous ones may even learn how to ask the price of things and ask for their restaurant bill in Thai.

 Learning a little more though can be extremely useful and it's not that difficult.
 Just learning how to count is a good thing and can be learnt easily in a couple of hours.
 Some of the more unscrupulous Thais will try it on with foreign tourists and if you can pick out numbers you can sometimes work out how much they are trying to rip you off by.
-When negotiating prices, if you can do it in Thai it gives the impression that you have been around a bit and are not quite as gullible as they think.
-Con artists in Thailand prefer targetting first time visitors who are still wet behind the ears and knowing a few Thai words gives the impression you know the ropes, even if you are a first time visitor.

 Apart from the cynical reasons there are practical reasons too.
 If you stray a little from the beaten tourist path you will almost certainly meet Thais who don't speak any English.
 I don't know what the statistics are but there are a lot more Thais who can't speak any English compared to those who can, especially in the older generation.
-Being able to speak a few words is really appreciated by non-English speaking Thais and if you want to buy something or get some information it is invaluable.
-Besides, it's nice just to be able to say hello and offer some small talk instead of just smiling like a dumb tourist.

-Thais in a pickup truck, Hat Yai - Click for larger image If you are interested in what Thais really think of foreigners the only way is to understand what they are saying among themselves.
+If you are interested in what Thais really think of foreigners the only way is to understand what they are saying among themselves.
 I am amazed at times and I can only understand a little.
 The first thing that surprises me is that almost all Thais assume farang tourists cannot understand one word of Thai.
 They are probably right with about 99% of tourists but don't make allowances for the other 1% and continue to talk about foreigners in their presence regardless.

 Wherever I go I always hear the 'farang alert' as I approach.
 The first Thai to see me lets all her buddies know there is a farang approaching.
 I can't always make out exactly what is being said but I can pick out farang quite easily.
 This is the other thing that surprises me.
 Even if Thais know that few foreigners speak Thai, surely they must know that almost every tourist understands what a farang is?
-This still doesn't deter them from using the word liberally in the presence of farangs.
+This still doesn't deter them from using the word liberally in the presence of foreigners.

 Normally the interest is because the farang is a potential customer for whatever they are trying to sell and of course all farangs, without exception, are extremely rich.
 I have been assessed by groups of girls before who quite openly tell each other what they think of me and whether they like me or not.
 I don't mind this but take exception to the "mai chawp" (don't like) comments.
-Asking them "Thammai mai chawp?" (why don't you like?) takes them by surprise and if you're lucky you may even get one to blush.
+Asking them "Tummai mai chawp?" (why don't you like?) takes them by surprise and if you're lucky you may even get one to blush.

 Return to top of page